Neal Ascherson: Awards and honours

 In 1991 Ascherson was awarded an honorary degree from the Open University as Doctor of the University.
+In 2011 he was elected Honorary Fellow of the Society of Antiquaries of Scotland.

 Personal life

 Neal Ascherson's first wife was journalist Corinna Adam; the couple first met at Cambridge University and married in 1958.
 They had two daughters together before separating in 1974.
 The couple divorced in 1982.
 Corinna Ascherson, also a journalist, died in March 2012.

-In 1984, he married his second wife, journalist Isabel Hilton.
+In 1984, Ascherson married his second wife, journalist Isabel Hilton.
 The couple currently live in London and have two children.

-His aunt was the actress Renée Asherson.